melsman/mlkit/README.md

   this respect.

-* Reference-tracing Garbage Collection: The MLKit supports reference-tracing garbage collection in combination with region memory management.
+* Reference-tracing Garbage Collection: The MLKit supports reference-tracing garbage collection in combination with region-based memory management.

-* Native backend for the x86 architecture.
+* Native backend for the x64 architecture (under Linux and macOS).

 * [Documentation](http://www.elsman.com/mlkit/doc.html).
 A
   comprehensive guide on programming with the MLKit is